uldyssian-sh/vmware-pptx-iconography/README.md

 All VMware icons are © 2022 VMware, Inc. All Rights Reserved.
 They remain the intellectual property of VMware and cannot be redistributed here.

-If you need the official icon pack, please download it directly from VMware’s published sources:
+If you need the icon pack, please download it directly from published sources:
 - [VMware Icon Year 2022 on PowerPoint Deck](https://www.slideshare.net/slideshow/vmware-icon-year-2022-on-power-point-deck/271018679)

 For the most up-to-date and licensed assets, check [VMware Brand Central](https://brand.vmware.com/) (access may require VMware credentials).